Jtachan/PyAI_Portfolio/README.md

 ## Vehicle Model Predictor with 6-DoF (VMP)
 This was my Final Bachelor's Degree Project at the University.<br />
-The formal memory is also uploaded to the same file, however it's only in Spanish.
+The formal memory is also uploaded to the same file.
+However, it's only in Spanish.

 In it, a 6-DoF mathematical model is developed to be implemented as a predictor for a moving vehicle.
 This model is to be used as the predictor inside a Kalman Filter to improve the results.<br />